garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week02/A-Star Search.md

 - efficient but not [[optimal]] or [[complete]]

 ## Main Idea
+- preserve efficiency of [[Greedy (Best-First) Search]] but avoid expanding paths that are already expensive
 - Use both cost of path generated & estimate to goal to order nodes on the [[frontier]]
 - **f(n)** is the **estimated cost** of the **cheapest solution** extending this [[path(s)]] (through node n)
 - **g(n) = cost of path from [[Initial State (Start State)]] to n**;